 So between our callous writing-off of certain animals’ emotional capacities and our own emotional projections upon others, where does science fit?
-Though Darwin believed that, given the evolutionary connection between humans and other animals, emotions must me similar across species, this concept fell out of favor in the scientific community by the early 20th century. attribution of what were seen as human emotions to animals was, and often still is, viewed as anthropomorphic and subjective.
-But slowly, the this stance has begun to relax as data from within the animal behavior scientific community has repeatedly challenged the assertion that non-human animals lack the capacity for complex emotions.
+Though Darwin believed that, given the evolutionary connection between humans and other animals, emotions must me similar across species, this concept fell out of favor in the scientific community by the early 20th century.
+Attribution of what were seen as human emotions to animals was, and often still is, viewed as anthropomorphic and subjective.
+But slowly, this stance has begun to relax as data from within the animal behavior scientific community has repeatedly challenged the assertion that non-human animals lack the capacity for complex emotions.

 It started with two of the mammals that we humans tend to value more: chimpanzees and elephants.
 Anthropologist Jane Goodall observed and documented the heart-wrenching account of the young chimpanzee ,Flint, his decline and eventual death from grief only weeks after his mother died.
 In her book Through a Window, Goodall recounts,

 “Flint became increasingly lethargic, refused food and, with his immune system thus weakened, fell sick.
 The last time I saw him alive, he was hollow-eyed, gaunt and utterly depressed, huddled in the vegetation close to where Flo [his mother] had died.
 The last short journey he made, pausing to rest every few feet, was to the very place where Flo’s body had lain.
 There he stayed for several hours, sometimes staring into the water.
 He struggled on a little further, then curled up–and never moved again.”